csessig86/intro-to-d3-nicar-19/01-intro-to-js/readme.md

 Math.floor(4.7);    // returns 4
 ```

-If you want to wrap these in console.log statements, it would look like so:
+If you want to wrap these in console.log statements in your script.js file, it would look like so:

 ```javascript
 console.log(5 + 10)